A (2+1)-dimensional Gaussian field as fluctuations of quantum random walks on quantum groups: Background Definitions

 for any $i_1,\ldots,i_k\in\{1,\ldots,r\},\epsilon_j\in\{1,*\}$ and $k\geq 1$.

 There is also a non--commutative version of a Markov chain.
-If $X_n:(\Omega,\mathcal{F},\mathbb{P})\rightarrow E$ denotes the Markov process with transition operator $Q:L^{\infty}(E)\rightarrow L^{\infty}(E)$, then the Markov property is
+If $X_n:(\Omega,\mathcal{F},\mathbb{P})\rightarrow E$ denotes the Markov process with transition operator $P :L^{2}(E)\rightarrow L^{2}(E)$, then the Markov property is

-for $f\in L^{\infty}(E)$ and $Y$ a $\sigma(X_1,\ldots,X_n)$--measurable random variable.
-Letting $j_n:L^{\infty}(E)\rightarrow L^{\infty}(\Omega,\mathcal{F},\mathbb{P})$ be defined by $j_n(f)=f(X_n)$, we can write the Markov property as
+for $f\in L^{2}(E)$ and $Y$ a $\sigma(X_1,\ldots,X_n)$--measurable random variable.
+Letting $j_n:L^{2}(E)\rightarrow L^{2}(\Omega,\mathcal{F},\mathbb{P})$ be defined by $j_n(f)=f(X_n)$, we can write the Markov property as

-for all $f\in L^{\infty}(E)$ and $Y$ in the subalgebra of $L^{\infty}(\Omega,\mathcal{F},\mathbb{P})$ generated by the images of $j_0,\dots,j_n$.
+for all $f\in L^{2}(E)$ and $Y$ in the subalgebra of $L^{\infty}(\Omega,\mathcal{F},\mathbb{P})$ generated by the images of $j_0,\dots,j_n$.

 Translating into the non--commutative setting, we define a \textit{non--commutative Markov operator} to be a semigroup of unital linear maps $\{P_t:t\in T\}$ from a $^*$--algebra $U$ to itself (not necessarily an algebra morphism).
-The set $T$ indexing time can be either $\N$ or $\R_{\geq 0}$, that is to say, the Markov process can be either discrete or continuous time.
-We also require that for any times $t_0<t_1<\ldots\in T$ there exists algebra morphisms $j_{t_n}$ from $U$ to a non--commutative probability space $(W,\omega)$ such that
+In general, the set $T$ indexing time can be either $\N$ or $\R_{\geq 0}$.
+We also require that for any times $t_0<t_1<\ldots\in T$ there exists algebra morphisms $j_{n}$ from $U$ to a non--commutative probability space $(W,\omega)$ such that

 for all $f\in U$ and $w$ in the subalgebra of $W$ generated by the images of $\{j_t:t\leq t_{n-1}\}$.